 Where Audited Financial Statements are required they must comply with Australian Accounting Standards and should encompass the operations of the entire organisation.
 The Audited Financial Statements should include as a minimum:

-- Balance Sheet as at the end of the period
+- Balance Sheet as at the end of the period.

-- Statement of Income and Expenditure for the period

-- preferably with a breakdown of all sources of income.
+- Statement of Income and Expenditure for the period - preferably with a breakdown of all sources of income.

-- Statement of Movements in Equity for the period
+- Statement of Movements in Equity for the period.

-- A statement of accounting policies appropriate for transactions undertaken by the association
+- A statement of accounting policies appropriate for transactions undertaken by the association.

-- An independent Audit Certificate that provides an opinion as to the truth and fairness of the financial statements of the organisation, printed on auditor’s letterhead (or as part of the Annual Report) and signed by an appropriately qualified auditor
+- An independent Audit Certificate that provides an opinion as to the truth and fairness of the financial statements of the organisation, printed on auditor’s letterhead (or as part of the Annual Report) and signed by an appropriately qualified auditor.

 - A signed declaration from the directors or committee members, attesting to the accuracy of the financial accounts.